-Since not all tax situations are the same, there is no black-and-white answer for whether an individual will qualify for innocent spouse tax relief.
+Since not all tax situations are the same, there is no black-and-white answer for whether an individual will qualify for innocent spouse tax relief or even the RD Tax UK service.
 If your spouse made serious errors or did not tell you about a tax liability and now you are in trouble, it is important to speak with a knowledgeable attorney who has experience working with innocent spouse tax relief cases.

 Ask a question about Innocent Spouse Tax Relief